-The 913 Series smoke alarm is a photoelectric type device for use as an evacuation device in residential applications.
+The 9123 & 9223 Series smoke alarm is a photoelectric type unit for use as an evacuation device in residential and commercial residential applications, while the 9120 & 9220 Series are for use as an alert and relocate device.
 Each smoke alarm has a solid state piezo signal to warn and alert the household to the presence of threatening smoke.